 The energy sector in Ontario can be quite confusing, but Ontario Power Generation’s role within the system is quite simple – we are Ontario’s largest clean and low-cost power generator, producing more than half of the electricity that the province relies on each day.

 Discover how OPG maintains its role as a world-leader in energy production.

 Ontario’s electricity system is made of three components.

 Ontario’s electricity is produced by a mix of energy sources

 Local utilities deliver the power to homes and businesses

 Ontario’s energy mix

-OPG also owns two other nuclear stations, which are leased to Bruce Power L.P.
+- Bruce nuclear stations — OPG also owns two other nuclear generating stations in Ontario that are leased to Bruce Power L.P.

 Investing in Ontario’s future